SkyzoNams/less-than-32-ethers-eth-2.0-staking/README.md

 # Introduction
 This Solidity smart contract will allow users to stake ethers even if they have less than 32 ethers. <p>Each instance of StakingContract can be deployed as an investment by defining the locked period, the annual interest rate, the deposit expiration period and the claim period.</p> <p>If after the investment periods, the rewards are not claimed by the users, funds are auto reinvested to the staking pool.</p> <p> An IERC20 token is mint for each ether staked (1:1).
 At the end, a user can claim for his investment + rewards by swaping his token against ethers.
 All the extra rewards are kept on the contract available for the contract owner.</p>
-<p>Events are emited to let the offchains scripts know which action to perform</p>
+<p>Events are emited to let the offchains scripts know which action to perform.</p>

-# There are 5 offchain scrips
+# 0ffchain scrips
 1. [event_listener](https://link-url-here.org)
 2. [records_handler](https://link-url-here.org)
 3. [key_generation](https://link-url-here.org)